 I wish they could have helped with underachievement.
-I would have benefitted from some encouragement to work despite the fact that others were doing better.
+I would have benefited from some encouragement to work despite the fact that others were doing better.
 That’s what would paralyze me and make me not want to try as much.

 It’s a perfectionist tendency.
 I saw that even with my best effort, I wouldn’t do as well as others.
 I needed some strategy that encouraged me to work for my own benefit and not just to compete.

 How similar of a student were you to your siblings?

 I don’t really know about David (his eldest brother – Ed.) because he was so much older.

 Raelene worked harder and was super smart.
 Darren was more conscientious than me, maybe.
 Maybe not.
 He was really super smart though.
 I wasn’t too different in ability, but I was the worst of bunch for motivation.

 It’s possible I was the worst overall really, with how poor a work ethic I had with regard to school.
 Doesn’t matter how smart you are if you don’t work.